tzuchiangshen/lorawan-stack/doc/gettingstarted.md

 }
 ```

-Once the downlink has been acknowledged, an event is published to the topic `v3/app1/devices/dev-simulator/down/ack`:
+Once the downlink has been acknowledged, a message is published to the topic `v3/app1/devices/dev-simulator/down/ack`:

 ```json
 {